Vector35/binaryninja-api/docs/guide/index.md

 ### QSettings Locations

-Some settings such as window locations, saved checkboxes, recent file lists, disassembly settings, dialog histories are stored in QSettings.
+Some settings such as window locations, saved checkboxes, recent file lists, disassembly settings, dialog histories are stored in `QSettings`.

 If you ever have the need to flush these, you can find the install locations as described in the [QT documentation](https://doc.qt.io/qt-6/qsettings.html#platform-specific-notes).